-In accordance with the direction received from the MAWA Forum, all amended paragraphs from EMAR 21 AMC&GM Edition 1.1 are indicated by the use of a 'sidebar' in the margin.
+In accordance with the direction received from the MAWA Forum, all rephrased paragraphs, from EMAR 21 AMC&GM Edition 1.2 are indicated by the use of a 'sidebar' in the margin.
 This can be readily cross-referenced using the table at the end of the document which details each change.
+Cases for which the 'sidebar' was not used are indicated in the Annex.

-This EMAR AMC/GM relies on definitions laid down in EMAD 1
+This EMAR AMC&GM relies on definitions laid down in EMAD 1